roboterax/humanoid-gym/README.md

 ## Any Questions?

-If you have further questions, please feel free to contact [support@robotera.com](mailto:support@robotera.com) or create an issue in this repository.
+If you have any more questions, please contact [support@robotera.com](mailto:support@robotera.com) or create an issue in this repository.